ozbillwang/terraform-best-practices/README.md

 ## Isolate environment

 Sometimes, developers like to create a security group and share it to all non-prod (dev/qa) environments.
-Don't do that, create resources with different name for each environment.
+Don't do that, create resources with different name for each environment and each resource.

 ```
 variable "application" {